pqpq/shower_controller/README.md

 Use PWM to generate tones, so we can free up DIO and/or CPU cycles?
 If not, tone library exists.

-**DAMMIT!
-Need button to initiate a shower.
-Otherwise valve has to be NO, and this won’t work.**

 ## Hardware
 ### Interface to existing shower